BoneInscri/ics-pa/notes/PA_2.md

 ==REM指令==

 ```
-02a7e7b3          	rem	a5,a5,a0
+02a7e7b3          	rem	a5，a5，a0
 ```

 ![image-20231113204011371](PA_2.assets/image-20231113204011371.png)

 ![image-20231113203752637](PA_2.assets/image-20231113203752637.png)

-DIV and DIVU perform an XLEN bits by XLEN bits signed and unsigned integer division of rs1 by rs2, rounding towards zero.
+DIV and DIVU perform an XLEN bits by XLEN bits signed and unsigned integer division of rs1 by rs2， rounding towards zero.

-REM and REMU provide the remainder of the corresponding division operation. **For REM, the sign of the result equals the sign of the dividend.**
+REM and REMU provide the remainder of the corresponding division operation. **For REM， the sign of the result equals the sign of the dividend.**